nepster-web/php-mlm-matrix/README.md

 Based on the different specifics of mlm projects and web development tools, this library implements only the algorithm of operation of mlm matrices without storage support.

-However, if you works with the database you can easily implement keeping and recovery of matrix objects.
+However, if you works with the database you can easily implement keeping and restore of matrix objects.
 You can study the example in the file [MySQL schema](shema/matrix.sql).

 For example, create a new service that allows you to write and/or restore the matrix object from the database: